 To give you some idea of how much sensor data can be captured in a system like MoTeC, you need to look no further than an F1 car way back in 2013.
-A McLaren Formula 1 car transmitted, in real-time, over 15-20MB of telemetry data, PER LAP, from 150-160 sensors.
-That's a lot of zero's and ones!
-Since that time, the number and speed of real-time sensors in cars has exploded.
-The Porsche 918 logs over 40,000 types of powertrain data every fraction of a second through its myriad of ECUs - and it's a street car!.
-Todays auto pilot systems transfer additional terabytes of data on top that!
+A McLaren Formula 1 car transmitted, in real-time, over 15-20MB of telemetry data, PER LAP from 150-160 on board sensors.
+That's a lot of zero's and ones over the air in 2013!

+Since that time, the number sensors and speed of real-time transmission in cars has exploded.
+The Porsche 918 logs over 40,000 types of powertrain data every fraction of a second through its myriad of ECUs - and that's the street car!
+Todays auto pilot systems transfer terabytes of data on top that of the traditional engine and performance data.
+It's BIG DATA and it's only getting bigger.

-I'm a believer that data analysis can be an advantage no just for racers, but also in Driver's Education.
-For DE, I think it comes down to three categories.
+I'm a believer that data analysis can be an advantage no just for professional racer and engineers, but for drivers in Driver's Education, Autocross (Solo) and even Carting.
+For DE, it comes down to three categories.

-- 1. Learn what you can do as a driver to be quicker - 2.
-Find the fastest way around the track - 3.
-Experiment with simple "setup" tweaks with tire pressure and sway bar adjustments
+- 1. Learning what you can do as a driver to be quicker - 2.
+Finding the fastest way around the track - 3.
+Simple "setup" tweaks with tire pressure and sway bar and shock setting adjustments

-Suspension setup, gearing can be done with the tools mentioned above and it is fascinating subject but well beyond the intent of this article.
-Today we are going to concentrate on using data to find the fast way around the track and how to improve our driving techniques.
+Suspension setup, gearing, and downforce can be done with the tools mentioned above and it is fascinating but well beyond the intent of this article.

+We are focused on using data to find the fast way around the track and how to improve our driving overall.